sanity-io/GROQ/spec/Section 13 -- Extensions.md

 ### geo::distance()

-It accepts two Geo Points or GeoJSON Points and returns the distance in meters.
-Lines/Polygons are not supported.
+This functions accepts two geo values, which must be point values, and returns the distance in meters.
+While exact algorithm is implementation-defined — for example, it may use the [Haversine formula](https://en.wikipedia.org/wiki/Haversine_formula) — it should use as close an approximation to a real Earth distance as possible.

 geo::distance(args, scope):